Constraining $f_{NL}$ using the Large-Scale Modulation of Small-Scale Statistics: Results

 In the right panel of Fig.~\ref{fig:fnl_constraint} we present results from an analysis done using 10 \texttt{LC\_p} simulations from Quijote-PNG simulation suite which have non-Gaussian initial conditions.
 The \texttt{LC\_p} simulations were run keeping parameters of the simulation similar to the \texttt{fiducial} Quijote run, except for $\fnl$ which was set to 100.
 The true $\fnl$ is within $1\sigma$, and the $\delta_m + \pi$ constraints are again 2.2 times better than the $\delta_m + \delta_h$ based analysis, consistent with the improvement in the Gaussian case.

-When we extend our analysis to 100 simulations for $\fnl=0$, we find a small ($\Delta\fnl \sim 8$) additive bias, which goes away if we decrease $k_{\rm max}$ from its fiducial value (0.047 \mpchinv).
-We interpret it as arising from breakdown of the linear bias model ($\pi = b_\pi \delta_m \, + \, \mbox{noise}$) on small scales.
-For a single simulation volume (1 (Gpc/h)$^3$) the bias is small.
+When we extend our analysis to a larger set of simulations for $\fnl=0$, we find a small ($\Delta\fnl \sim 8$) additive bias, which goes away if we decrease $k_{\rm max}$ from its fiducial value (0.047 \mpchinv). \utkarsh{This is shown in Figure \ref{fig:fnl_bias}).} We interpret it as arising from breakdown of the linear bias model ($\pi = b_\pi \delta_m \, + \, \mbox{noise}$) on small scales.
+For a single simulation volume (1 (\gpchinv)$^3$) the bias is small.
 For a larger survey volume, the bias would need to be addressed, either by decreasing $k_{\rm max}$, or by including more terms in the bias model.

 So far, we have chosen to use five matter-derived $\pi$-fields $\{ \pi^m_i \}_{1\le i\le 5}$, corresponding to different small-scale $k$-bins (see \S\ref{sec:pi_definition}).
 We next explore the impact of varying these choices.